 The Clackamas County Comprehensive Plan is the currently applicable plan for this area.
 The plan designation for this site is Low Density Residential (LR) on the County's Oregon City Area Land Use Plan (Map IV-5).

-The County Zoning on the property is FU-10.
-The FU-10 zone means a 10-acre minimum lot size.
+The County Zoning on the property is FU-10, Future Urban, and 10-acre minimum lot size.
 This is a holding zone to prevent the creation of small parcels in areas within the UGB to preserve the capacity of land to fully develop once a full range of urban services is available.
 Lands located outside areas having sanitary sewer service available were designated Future Urbanizable.